SYNERGY WING CHUN

 The practice will increase your focus and mental discipline if applied on a regular basis

-Noticeable improvements in posture with regular standing meditation practice.
+Noticeable improvements in posture from regular release and opening of

 Yin Yang interplay principles brings more wisdom to your daily life.